Sad-Gamers/-Old-Blowback-Fix_For-Watch_Dogs/README.md

 • Fixes a small issue with the idle animations for SMG pistols.  <br />
 • Fixes a bug where blowback wouldn't work when too many NPCs are shooting.  <br />
 • Fixed a compatibility issue with the Steam version of the game.  <br />
+# Notes for those using the source code in Visual Studio <br />
 ### Apparently since the project does not seem to do this on its own <br />
 • Disable Precompiled Headers under Properties/C++/Precompiled Headers.  <br />
 • Set the language standard to "ISO C++17 Standard" under Properties/C++/Language.  <br />